 A minimum of two walk-through nest-abundance surveys were performed for each colony to more accurately count and determine the size of the colony.
 The highest count was reported as the nesting peak.
 The estimated peak nesting for CAHA is generally within the first part of June, but this may be advanced or delayed based on the start date and progression of the colony.
 If chicks have been observed prior to the first week of June then it is acceptable to perform a walk-through survey.
 The distance from the outer most nests or chicks to the closure boundary were checked during observation periods to ensure all nests or chicks were within the required buffer.

 Depredation by mammals has the potential to affect the success of a colony, thus predator control continues to be a tool in aiding with the success of established colonies.
-Traps were installed in the vicinity of the closure(s) with the intent of targeting specific predators.
-When field staff walked through and surveyed areas, they documented and reported any natural signs of predators e.g. track or scat.
-If predator sign was found in a closure, trapping efforts were increased in that location.
+During the 2015 breeding season, the trapping program at CAHA was not implemented due to insufficient staffing needs.
+The colonies were allowed to progress with naturally occurring predators in their presence.
+When field staff walked through and surveyed areas, they documented any natural signs (e.g. track or scat) of predators for future reference and to determine if predator pressure may have affected the status of the colony.

 Colonies with More than 10 Nests